FuelLabs/wgpu-sigops/README.md

 [`fuel-crypto`](https://crates.io/crates/fuel-crypto).

 The length of `signatures` and `messages` should be the same.

+`table_limbs` are precomputed multiples of the secp256k1 or secp256r1 generator point, and can be easily generated using `precompute::secp256k1_bases` or `precompute::secp256r1_bases` respectively.

 `log_limb_size` indicates the bitwidth of each limb in the shaders' representation of big integers.
 A safe default is 13.